- Off road parking

 The proximity to Ennis means that all of the town's interesting shops and restaurants are easily accessible, while the Burren National Park, Aillwee Caves, Cliffs of Moher and Loop Head Peninsula are all within easy reach, ensuring a great Ennis cottage holiday for all the family.

 Five bedrooms: 1 x ground floor double with en-suite double shower, basin and WC, 1 x ground floor double, 1 x ground floor twin, 1 x twin with en-suite shower, basin and WC, 1 x double with en-suite shower, basin and WC.
 Ground floor bathroom with bath with shower over, basin and WC.
-Fitted kitchen.
+Kitchen.
 Sitting room (seats 8) with open fire, French doors and dining area with two tables to seat a total of 8.

-- Electric heaters with open fire in sitting area
+- Electric heaters with open fire

-- Electric oven and hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, TV with Freeview, CD/radio, selection of books
+- Electric oven and hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, TV with Freeview, CD/radio, WiFi, selection of books

 - Electricity charged via meter reading